THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE POLICY.

 During the pandemic, many Japanese employers learned how to make remote work possible.
 While many employers reverted to in-office work after time, some retained their new flex practices.
 It is work checking job postings if you are interested in remote office work, however most of these positions will be only available for those fluent in Japanese language.

-If your employer does not sponsor your visa, contact your local Japan embassy or consulate for personalized recommendations.
+If your employer does not sponsor your visa, check out our directory of immigration lawyers for trustworthy assistance.

 4. Organize housing.
 Jumping into home ownership quickly is not recommended.
 Many foreigners may find that their level of comfort in Japan changes with time, due to highly contrasting core cultural values, social structures, and general challenges of living in a foreign country.